ethereum/go-ethereum/docs/_getting-started/index.md

 sort_key: A
 ---

 This page explains how to set up Geth and execute some basic tasks using the command line tools.
 In order to use Geth, the software must first be installed.
 There are several ways Geth can be installed depending on the operating system and the user's choice of installation method, for example using a package manager, container or building from source.
 Instructions for installing Geth can be found on the ["Install and Build"](install-and-build/installing-geth) pages.
-The tutorial on this page assumes Geth and the associated developer tools have been installed.
+The tutorial on this page assumes Geth and the associated developer tools have been installed successfully.

 This page provides step-by-step instructions covering the fundamentals of using Geth.
 This includes generating accounts, joining an Ethereum network, syncing the blockchain and sending ether between accounts.
 This tutorial also uses [Clef](clef/tutorial).
 Clef is an account management tool external to Geth itself that allows users to sign transactions.
 It is developed and maintained by the Geth team and is intended to eventually replace the account management tool built in to Geth.